raghuaanand/Verse-Vibe/frontend/README.md

-# Scribbler Frontend
+# Verse Viber

-Scribbler is a frontend application for a blogging website, built using React, Tailwind CSS, TypeScript, and Zod for validation.
+Verse Viber is a frontend application for a blogging website, built using React, Tailwind CSS, TypeScript, and Zod for validation.

 ## Tech Stack